FreeAndFair/ColoradoRLA/docs/89_glossary.md

   * Something you know (Example: passwords)
   * Something you are (Example: biometrics)

+* **ENR system** - Election Night Reporting system, used to publish election results starting on election night, and continuing thru the end of certification.

+* **reported outcome** - The set of contest winners published by the ENR system.

+* **calculated outcome** - The set of contest winners according to the CVRs that are being audited.

-* **wrong outcome** - When the reported outcome for a given contest does not match the outcome that a full hand count would show.
+* **wrong outcome** - When the reported outcome for a given contest does not match the outcome that a full hand count of the paper ballots would show.
 This can happen due to equipment failures, adjudication errors, and other reasons.

+* **overstatement of the margin** TBD

+* **understatement of the margin** TBD

 * **evidence-based elections** - An approach to achieving election integrity in which each election provides affirmative evidence that the reported